 velu là, there it is

 Compagn means same, similar.
-You will understand al è deventât compagn di nô as meaning he has become as one of us, he has become the same as us, etc.
+You will understand al è deventât compagn di nô as meaning he has become the same as us.

 Recall from an earlier verse the expression rivâ a, meaning to manage to, to succeed in.